noorinisha-tech/Day-3-C-PROGRAMMING/README.md

 # Day-3-C-PROGRAMMING
-My Day 3 learning of C Programming in the topic OPERATORS
+My Day 3 learning of C Programming in the topic OPERATORS and DIGITAL ELECTRONICS